josecarneiro/ironhack-technical-interview/README.md

 Promises can also be used in conjunction with `async`/`await` in order to write asynchronous code in a more synchronous-looking manner.

 > **External Resource**: [Medium article on callbacks vs. promises](https://medium.com/codebuddies/getting-to-know-asynchronous-javascript-callbacks-promises-and-async-await-17e0673281ee)

+### React

+#### Q: What is a higher-order component?

+Similarly to a higher-order function, a higher-order component simply "wraps" a different component.

 ### APIs